 It’s no secret that lighting is an integral part of TV production, so finding ways to improve efficiency and reduce energy use and it’s environmental impact is important.
 We’ve upgraded to LED lighting, which can be up to 90% more efficient than incandescent or halogen lighting, across our studio spaces at The London Studios and key office sites.
 We’ve also upgraded and expanded our Emmerdale studios in Yorkshire and installed LED lighting throughout.
 We also measure our waste and water consumption, and have a number of initiatives in place to reduce, reuse or recycle.

 We’re also reviewing our office estate, and upgrading to more efficient infrastructure in order to improve the energy performance of our operations.
 This includes installing new air conditioning and heating systems that have reduced our energy use at some sites by up to 20%.
-Read more about these in our latest CR report.
 We also encourage our production houses to continuously invest in ways to reduce their environmental impact.
-In 2016 our production house Mammoth Screen reduced their energy impact by becoming a member of BAFTA’s Creative Energy Scheme, committing to purchasing 100% renewable energy for their offices
+In 2016 our production house Mammoth Screen reduced their energy impact by becoming a member of BAFTA’s Creative Energy Scheme, committing to purchasing 100% renewable energy for their offices.

 We recognise that we are in a strong position to influence the ‘lens to screen’ journey when it comes to our value chain.

 Since 2013, 100% of the electricity we buy in the UK for the buildings we own has come from renewable energy.
-When our current electricity supply contract is up in 2018, we will look to extend this commitment.
+Our latest contract will be in place until 2021.
 Our Renewable Energy Guarantee of Origin certificate certifies that our electricity is produced from eligible renewable energy, and gives details of the mix of energy sources, so we know exactly where our energy comes from.